 Jet B, also known as Jet Fuel B, is a wide-cut aviation turbine fuel formulated from a blend of kerosene and gasoline-range (naphtha) hydrocarbons.
-Unlike Jet A and Jet A-1, Jet B contains lighter fractions that deliver exceptional cold-weather operability and extremely low freezing characteristics.
+Unlike Jet A and Jet A-1, which are primarily kerosene-based, Jet B contains a broader range of lighter hydrocarbons, giving it exceptionally low freezing characteristics and high volatility.

-Jet B is specifically designed for extreme climate operations in Arctic and sub-Arctic regions, where conventional aviation fuels may approach their freezing limits.
-Due to its higher volatility and lower flash point, Jet B is primarily used in military aviation, remote operations, and specialized aircraft rather than mainstream commercial aviation.
+Jet B is specifically intended for very cold and extreme climate operations, particularly in Arctic and sub-Arctic regions, where conventional jet fuels may approach their freezing limits.
+Due to its volatility and lower flash point, Jet B is used primarily in military aviation, remote operations, and specialized aircraft, rather than mainstream commercial aviation.

 Refining & Manufacturing Process

-Wide-Cut Fractional Distillation: Extracted from a broad boiling range (~100°C–300°C) including light naphtha and kerosene fractions.
+Wide-Cut Fractional Distillation: Extracted from a broad distillation cut of crude oil

 Additive Injection: Anti-static agents, antioxidants, corrosion inhibitors, and metal deactivators.